The sup-norm problem for the Siegel modular space of rank two: Introduction

 Unlike the bounds in \cite{DKV, Ma}, the exponent is not best possible (we apply the stationary phase method only in one dimension), but it suffices for our application.
-The novelty here is the fact that the bound is completely uniform as $\lambda$ approaches $\infty$ and/or walls of Weyl chambers and as $\exp(H)$ approaches the identity.\\
+The novelty here is the fact that the bound is completely uniform as $\lambda$ approaches $\infty$ and/or walls of Weyl chambers and as $\exp(H)$ approaches the identity.
+We expect this result to have applications also in other situations. \\

 \textbf{Acknowledgement:} The authors would like to thank Jim Arthur, Farrell Brumley, Gergely Harcos and Ralf Schmidt for very helpful comments on various aspects of this work.